Humanity's Team logo

 2016 Spiritual Leadership Award

-On Friday, June 24th we (Humanity's Team) presented Ken Wilber with our Spiritual Leadership Award.
+On Friday, June 24th, Humanity's Team presented Ken Wilber with our Spiritual Leadership Award.
 The ceremony took place in Denver, Colorado at Ken's home.
 While it was a much more intimate setting than past presentations, the words Steve Farrell, Humanity's Team Worldwide Executive Director, spoke came from the heart.
-Since only a handful of us from Humanity's Team Global could attend, those of us present read notes of appreciation for Ken's work and accomplishments from those who could not attend.
+The following is an excerpt from Steve's speech:

 "Somehow life was bound to deliver someone who would feel called to, and who would be dedicated to drawing up this framework and map, and who would make it possible for us to know the territory of us.
 Someone who would make us aware of dimensions that most of us never knew existed, and who would help us expand our identity and make it awesomely desirable and attractive for us to cultivate our own greatness and to accelerate our evolution.